Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Production Model, Cost, and Profit

-The marginal cost of hydrogen production includes (a) the marginal cost of renewable energy, assumed negligible, (b) the marginal cost of grid-imported power, which is the sum of the time-varying LMP $\pi^{\mbox{ \sf LMP}}_t$ and the REC price $\tau_{\mbox{ \sf REC}}^{\mbox{ \sf IM}}$ for grid-imported power\footnote{REC market prices fluctuate less frequently than real-time electricity prices and can be considered time-invariant during operation.}, and (c) the marginal cost $c^{\mbox{ \sf W}}$ of consumable inputs such as water.
+\paragraph{3) RCHP Variable Costs.} The marginal cost of hydrogen supply includes (a) the marginal cost of renewable energy, assumed negligible, (b) the marginal cost of grid-imported power, which is the sum of the time-varying LMP $\pi^{\mbox{ \sf LMP}}_t$ and its associated REC price $\tau_{\mbox{ \sf REC}}^{\mbox{ \sf IM}}$, and (c) the non-electricity marginal cost $c^{\mbox{ \sf W}}$, which accounts for consumable inputs such as water and the downstream logistics costs of hydrogen storage and transport to the point of sale \cite{IEA:19}.